FIFA World Cup 2026 Stadiums, venues, Host cities

 • Third-Place Playoff: Hard Rock Stadium (Miami)

-The tournament will be split into 16 host cities, with 11 in the USA, three in Mexico, and two in Canada.
-Here is the list of the FIFA World Cup 2026 Stadiums below –
+The tournament will take place across 16 host cities, with 11 in the USA, three in Mexico, and two in Canada.
+Below is the list of stadiums for the FIFA World Cup 2026.

 FIFA World Cup 2026 Stadiums and Venues